Life @ Langley Sixth Form

 |Travel & Tourism|

-- Each subject offered within a block is only done so subject to numbers.
+- Each subject within a block is only offered depending on enough interest and numbers.
 The school reserves the right to withdraw a subject from a block if insufficient interest is shown.

 - Some subjects can prove to be very popular from time to time.
 The school reserves the right to cap numbers for a particular subject (usually at 15-18, but this can vary depending on subject).
 Weak candidates or late applicants may need to choose an alternative from the same block.

 - The expectation is that all entrants to Langley Sixth Form will have passed at least five GCSEs (or equivalent) at grades A*-C (level 9-5).
 For details on grade requirements for individual subjects please see the Sixth Form handbook.